dabit3/next.js-amplify-workshop/README.md

 $ amplify add api

 ?
 Please select from one of the above mentioned services: GraphQL ?
-Provide API name: Postagram
+Provide API name: NextBlog
 ?
 Choose the default authorization type for the API: API key ?
 Enter a description for the API key: public
 ?
 After how many days from now the API key should expire (1-365): 365 (or your preferred expiration)